Team-Spectra-Security/ctf-writeups/2020/brixelCTF/forensics/Lottery_ticket.md

 The first step is you need to download the jpg file

-As said in the challenge the image is photoshopped

-So I used a small java tool called Stegsolve
+As said in the challenge the image is photoshopped so I used a small java tool called Stegsolve

 It applies some color filters or play with the color levels of the image.